phreborn/MLCAF/Tutorial/TQFolder.md

 ## $delete
 The `delete` method lets you delete parts of the TQFolder.
 The `delete` method takes a single argument specifying the folder.
 If the folder is not empty, deleting it will fail.
-To delete non-empty folder  append `!` to the folder name.
+To delete non-empty folders,  append `!` to the folder name.

 ```